ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-ietf-mops-network-overlay-impacts.md

 # Acknowledgments
 {:numbered="false"}

-The authors would like to acknowledge to the contributions from the Streaming Video Technology Alliance (SVTA) based on their work studying the impacts of network overlays on the streaming platforms.
+The authors would like to acknowledge the contributions from the Streaming Video Technology Alliance (SVTA) based on their work studying the impacts of network overlays on the streaming platforms.
 In particular, contributions from Brian Paxton have been very helpful.